3 Best Family-Friendly Haunted Hotels in San Diego 2025

 The Horton Grand Hotel San Diego joins two historic 1880’s hotels, the Grand Horton and the Brooklyn-Kahle Saddlery Hotel.
 Sitting on the edge of the famous Gaslamp Quarter, The Horton Grand Hotel is one of the oldest historic hotels in San Diego, built in 1886.

 This was around the same time that Wyatt Earp showed up to San Diego and he spent many years as a guest at the hotel.
-If you don’t know who Wyatt Earp is, first watch the movie Tombstone and then check out my post HERE.
+If you don’t know who Wyatt Earp is, first watch the movie Tombstone and then check out my guide to Tombstone!

 In addition to Wyatt Earp, many other significant figures in society were also guests of the Horton Grand, including presidents, colonels and kings of years past.